MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 > - The `getAuthToken()` is valid only for consenting to a limited set of user-level APIs, such as email, profile, offline_access, and OpenId.
 It isn't used for other Graph scopes such as `User.Read` or `Mail.Read`.
 For suggested workarounds, see [Extend your app with Microsoft Graph permissions](tab-sso-graph-api.md).
 > - The `getAuthToken` fails for anonymous users as they aren't Microsoft Entra accounts.

 Tabs are Teams-aware web pages.
-To enable SSO in a webpage hosted inside a tab app, add [Teams Javascript client library](/javascript/api/overview/msteams-client?) and call `microsoftTeams.initialize()`.
+To enable SSO in a webpage hosted inside a tab app, add [Teams JavaScript client library](/javascript/api/overview/msteams-client?) and call `microsoftTeams.initialize()`.
 After initialization, call `microsoftTeams.getAuthToken()` to get the access token for your app.

 ### Use cases for enabling SSO